 First, SMT addresses and solves many problems related to classroom observation.
-SMT allows for the collection and analysis of the important but often overlooked quantitative factors that are critical indicators of instruction.
-SMT also contains a qualitative mode that, when paired with the quantitative mode, makes it a tool that provides instant feedback that is bolstered by both data and evidence.
+SMT allows for collecting and analyzing the important but often overlooked quantitative factors that are critical indicators of instruction.
+SMT also contains a qualitative mode that, when paired with the quantitative mode, makes it a tool that provides instant feedback bolstered by data and evidence.